marat-rkh/PLFArend/book/src/part1/Naturals.lagda.md

 ```
 We can do a simple analysis to show that all the cases are covered.

 * Consider the second argument.
     + If it is `zero`, then the first equation applies.
     + If it is `suc n`, then consider the first argument.
         - If it is `zero`, then the second equation applies.
         - If it is `suc m`, then the third equation applies.

+Agda will raise an error if all the cases are not covered.

+Enumerating the cases as above ensures that exactly one equation
+will apply.
+Say the second line was instead written

+    zero  ∸ n  =  zero

+Then it would not be clear whether Agda should use the first
+or second line to simplify `zero ∸ zero`.
+In this case, both
+lines lead to the same answer, `zero`, but that may not be
+the case in general.
+The `--exact-split` flag, set at the beginning of this chapter,
+causes Agda to raise an error if cases overlap.
+We will normally set the flag,
+but it will be omitted in Chapter [Decidable](/Decidable/) to permit
+an interesting example in Section [Logical Connectives](/Decidable/#logical-connectives).

-Again, the recursive definition is well founded because
+As with addition and multiplication, the recursive definition is well
-monus on bigger numbers is defined in terms of monus on
+founded because monus on bigger numbers is defined in terms of monus
-smaller numbers.
+on smaller numbers.

 For example, let's subtract two from three:
 <details><summary>Agda</summary>